SmartThingsDevelopers/SampleDrivers/aeotec-trisensor/README.md

 5. The Alpha firmware installed on your Hub.

 ## Uploading Your Driver to SmartThings
+_Note: Take a look at the installation tutorial in our [Developer's Community](https://community.smartthings.com/t/creating-drivers-for-zwave-devices-with-smartthings-edge/229503)._

 1. Compile the driver:
 ```
        smartthings edge:drivers:package driver/